Traffic Chaos in Queenstown

-I spent the morning in Queenstown.
-For a short time I wandered through the botanical gardens, eventually following a trail that took me along the lakefront in Queenstown Bay and into the main shopping area.
-The place was filled with the usual assortment of tourists from various countries, taking in the mountain scenery, all dressed as if it was warmer than it actually was.
-I had lunch at a place called Vudu Larder which was nice before strolling around the various lanes that link the town centre, in due course arriving back at my car.
-So, with time marching on, and there being nothing else I wanted to see, I headed off to Queenstown Airport which is found in the nearby suburb of Frankton.
+So it was that we found ourselves on a fine Wednesday morning in Queenstown.
+For a short time, we wandered through the splendid botanical gardens following a lovely trail that took us along the lakefront in Queenstown Bay and into the main shopping area.
+The place was filled with the usual assortment of tourists from various countries taking in the wondrous mountain scenery, all dressed as if it was warmer than it actually was.
+We had lunch at a place called Vudu Larder, which was nice, before strolling around the various lanes that link the town centre, in due course arriving back at the car.
+With time marching on, and there being nothing else my passenger wanted to see, we headed off to Queenstown International Airport, located in the nearby suburb of Frankton, a minuscule eight kilometres away.

 Queenstown is going to end up in a very bad place with the traffic and infrastructure.